LemonGuai/python_study/README.md

 # python_study
-some exercises of studying python
+some exercises of python learning